 As the popularity of R&B faded, these groups were lost to history.

-During the '90s and 2000s, R&B groups were one of the most popular and profitable acts in music.
+During the '90s and 2000s, R&B groups were among of the most popular and profitable acts in music.

 Iconic groups like Boyz II Men, Jodeci, and TLC reshaped the landscape of Black music.
 Their powerful vocal arrangements, distinct personalities, and chart-topping singles not only earned them millions of fans across the globe but respect and recognition from their peers, as well.